Microbiome@GaTech

 Disease specific drug metabolism: enables development of improved drugs.

-Mass spectrometry based imaging of polymicrobial communities
+Mass spectrometry imaging of polymicrobial communities

 We use various wet lab techniques to mimic and understand molecular interactions in microbial communities.
 This allows us to test relevant hypotheses that are generated from direct analyses of human tissue using the abovementioned tools of spatial mapping and molecular networking.
 One of the tools that we use employs direct visualization of microbes interacting in a petri dish using mass spectrometry based microbial imaging.
 The Garg lab has access to cutting-edge mass spectrometers that allow high resolution imaging experiments to be performed with minimal sample manipulations.
 Our experiments are directed towards to questions that are directly relevant to human health, as well as complex community structures in the environment.